-Although this brand can fit many dog’s needs, it might not be the best option if you:
+Although this brand can fit many dog’s needs, our team of independent experts suggest it might not be the best option if you:

-Overall, we like this food.
+Overall, every member of our independent panel of pros like this food.
 This brand seems to be one of the best options among a sea of mediocre supermarket dog food.
-There is a high percentage of meat, and we really appreciate that four out of the main six ingredients, so it’s a good option if you’re looking to lower your dog’s carbs without springing for the high-end brands.
+There is a high percentage of meat, and we really appreciate that four out of the main six ingredients are meat-derived, so it’s a good option if you’re looking to lower your dog’s carbs without springing for the high-end brands.

 If you’re on the market for Australian-based food at a relatively affordable price, then this option might be a good idea!